ghutchis/ghutchis/README.md

 ### Hi there 👋

 I'm Geoff Hutchison
-- I'm an Associate Professor at the [University of Pittsburgh](https://www.pitt.edu/)
+- I'm a Professor at the [University of Pittsburgh](https://www.pitt.edu/)
   - In the Department of Chemistry
   - Also in the Department of Chemical and Petroleum Engineering